AnimeshRy/CS50-Web/README.md

-# Projects from CS50 Web Programming with Python and JavaScripts
+# Projects from CS50 Web Programming with Python and JavaScript

 ##### 2020